Extended Producer Responsibility (EPR)

 For large producers, managing local authority payments requires accurate data submission, a clear understanding of payment schedules and the ability to forecast financial coverage.
 Late or incorrect data can lead to inaccurate payment estimates, compliance risk or regulatory action.

-Reconomy helps producers navigate this process by ensuring data quality, supporting cost assessment interpretation, and providing visibility over payment calculations and timelines.
+Reconomy helps navigate this process by ensuring data quality, supporting cost assessment interpretation, and providing visibility over payment calculations and timelines.
 This enables organisations to plan effectively and meet their EPR obligations with confidence.

 Packaging activities within scope of EPR